gourav5g/Directory-Brusting-RFuzz/README.md

         mkdir Rfuzz
         cd Rfuzz
         ```
-    *   Initialize a new Go module:

-        ```bash
-        go mod init github.com/yourusername/Rfuzz
-        ```

-        *Replace `github.com/yourusername/Rfuzz` with your actual GitHub username and desired module path.*
 4.  **Write the Rfuzz code:**

     *   Create a file named `main.go` and add the Go code for Rfuzz.
-(See example code in the full response.)
 5.  **Install dependencies:**

     *   Use `go get` to install any necessary dependencies.
 For example: